kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > - (2024/11/9) Added a new field to profileInfo, privacy, which determines whether other users can see your profile from the leaderboard component.
 > - (2024/11/10) When you tie the moneyFunded for the Top 5% Index of funders, you become a Master as well, even if cut off by to 5% math
 > - (2024/11/10) When progressing towards the next level, your percentage is never rounded up to 100%
+> - (2024/11/10) The admin can see user demographic statistics, but they should also be able to see the leaderboard.
+We gave them a tabular dashboard page so that all three of these menus are avilable.
+> - (2024/11/11) The CSS on the Dashboard is difficult enough that it's not going to be presented in the mobile version of the app; admins on mobile will see text reminding them that they can check out the desktop web app to view the descriptive statistics.